The Succulent Plant Page goes to Families of Succulent Plants goes to

 Agave tequilana Agave tequilana

-Agave tequilana is perhaps the most important Agave for it is from the emerging flower spike of this plant that Tequila is made.
-It originates from the state of Tequila in Mexico, where selected clones are grown commercially.
+is perhaps the most important Agave for it is from the starchy heart of a mature Agave tequilana from which the emerging flower bud was removed that the alcoholic distillate Tequila is made.
+Tequila originates from the town of Tequila and its surrounding region in Mexico, where selected clones of Agave tequilana are grown commercially.
 This species may be seen bedded out as a large specimen plant in warm climates.

 The bluish leaves have finely toothed margins.
 The inflorescence of this specimen was taller than the Princess of Wales Conservatory at RBG Kew.